Frequently Asked Questions

 - Be registered in at least 9 credit hours (3 courses) for the academic term OR

 - Be enrolled in a full time graduate program OR

-- Be enrolled in an on-campus co-op placement or the Back on Track Program
+- Be enrolled in a co-op work term or the Back on Track Program

 Can I take a tour of Residence?

 Please look at our web site for pictures and details about all the Residences.
 Tours are arranged through Student Central to view the Towers (sorry, our other buildings are not available for tours during the Fall and Spring terms).
 Please call them at 778.782.5620 to organize a time.